Content

 Intangible assets

 Intangible assets are recognised at the cost of acquisition or production less accumulated amortisation and any impairment losses.
 Depreciation/amortisation is calculated using the straight-line method on the basis of the estimated useful technical and economic service life.
-The service life is determined as follows:

 • Rights of use: contract term